LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 10. Re-enable INFO messages that were disabled during v138 integration
 11. Warn on image/buffer deletion if USAGE bits were set that were not needed
 12. Modify INVALID_FENCE_STATE to be WARNINGs instead of ERROR
+13. Report destroy or modify of resources in use on queues and not cleared by fence or WaitIdle.
+Could be fence, semaphore, or objects used by submitted CommandBuffers.

 ## ShaderChecker